SCULPTURE A Mini Nano

 We strongly advise them ... without a priori ... to experience the Sculpture A Mini Line.

-They may had at a mini price, in come in a mini size ...
+They may be had at a mini price, and come in a mini size ...

 ... but, they perform to the max !”